 2. Make sure that your primary care physician and any other necessary physicians have completed your pre-operative medical evaluation.
 We want to make sure that you are as healthy as possible for your surgery.

 3. If you will be having your surgery at Beaumont Hospital in Royal Oak, you will want to go to the South Entrance and sign in at Suite 100.
-If you will be having your surgery at the Ambulatory Surgery Suite at Beaumont in West Bloomfield, use the main entrance and follow the signs to the surgical suite on the lower level.
+If you will be having your surgery at Unasource, parking is available on the south and west sides of the building.
 Parking at both facilities is FREE.
-Valet parking is available at the main campus from 5:30 am to 9:30 pm for $4.
-For additional parking information, call 248-551-0920 during weekday business hours.
+Valet parking is available at the Royal Oak main campus from 5:30 am to 9:30 pm for $4.

 4. You will be called one to two days before surgery and told what time to arrive.
 Usually you are asked to arrive as early as 2 hours prior to your surgery time.
 This will allow time to get everything in order.
 Please allow enough time for traffic and bad weather (it is Michigan, after all!); if you arrive late, your surgery might have to be rescheduled for later in the day or another day.